-3.4 Form Tutors
+3.5 Form Tutors

 Form tutors are responsible for recording attendance on a daily basis, using the correct codes, and submitting this information to the school office.
+They provide an initial contact point for parents and carers.
+They support individual pupils with early attendance support and make contact home.